At all Inspire Nottinghamshire Libraries from Saturday 4 July

 The Summer Reading Challenge is produced by The Reading Agency and delivered in partnership with libraries across the country.
+The 2026 Challenge is powered by Universal Music UK.

-How to take part in the library
+How to take part in Inspire Nottinghamshire Libraries

-Story Garden Sticker Booklet
+2025 Summer Reading Challenge, Story Garden, Sticker Booklet

 Library staff and volunteers are on hand to chat to children about books they have read.
-It’s all free, fun and a great way to keep children reading over the summer holidays.
+It’s all free, fun and a great opportunity for children to find the books they love.
+They choose what they want to read

 Mini Challenge: There is a bite sized version of the Summer Reading Challenge is also available for children aged 3 and under.
 Find out more.